 a.
 Ad Analytics Data and Page Analytics Data can only be used to provide reporting and billing to Authorized Clients;

 b.
-Transfer of Audience Data as part of Matched Audiences requires that you have the necessary legal rights;
+Transfer of Audience Data and Offline Conversions Data in connection with Matched Audiences and Offline Conversions, as applicable, requires that you have the necessary legal rights;

 d.
 Organization profile data can only be used to identify organizations or manage their Pages;